 Trinity grew up in inner-city Glebe in an old terrace house with a tin roof and a tea tree out the front.
 Her mum encouraged creativity in the home and painting, pottery & paper-mâché often took the place of homework after school.
-She remembers at the age of five telling her mum that she wanted to be an artist when she grew up, but it took a few different careers in design (Interior & Graphic Design), two kids, and numerous life events for her to realise that creating art was “no longer just something I loved doing, but an urgent, unstoppable necessity.”
+Her younger years were full of making and creating and she had always wanted to be an artist when she grew up.

-A self-proclaimed National Art School dropout, Trinity says she's inspired by an ever-growing desire to understand the world, and describes the creation of her work as “a way of unpacking and processing some of the weird, wonderful & awful things that keep me up at night, make my heart flutter with delight, or see me curled up under the covers crying myself to sleep.”
+Inspired by a desire to understand the world, the creation of her work is described as “a way of unpacking and processing some of the weird, wonderful and awful things that life throws at us...sometimes it's about me, or about us, or about the human condition."

 Often exploring a connection with the natural environment, her work celebrates and contemplates themes relevant to all including joy, beauty, pain, and the profound, and is offered with both spirit and candor.